AuriServe/Docs/Plugins/Plugin Manifests.md

 identifier: my-auriserve-plugin

-# The friendly name for your plugin, shown to users.
+# Optional: The friendly name for your plugin, shown to users.
 # May contain any characters, but it is recommended to keep it below
 # 20 characters long, as any more than that may cause truncation.

 name: My AuriServe Plugin

-# A short description for your plugin.
+# Optional: A short description for your plugin.
 # May contain any characters, and span multiple lines.

 description:|